rikosintie/Discovery/docs/Getting_Started.md

 lrwxrwxrwx - root  7 Aug  2024  /usr/bin/python3 -> python3.12
 ```

-So, Python 3.12 is what my new Ubuntu 24.04 VM has installed.
-Run the following, replace 3.12 with your Python version.
+Python 3.12 is what my new Ubuntu 24.04 VM has installed.
+Run the following, replace `3.12` with your Python version.

 ```bash
 sudo apt install python3.12-venv  && sudo apt install python3-pip
 ```

 This will install the Python virtual environment library and pip, the  official package installer for Python.
-THe `&&` means run the second command only if the first succeeds.
+The `&&` means run the second command only if the first succeeds.

 ----------------------------------------------------------------